Honors Scholars Program

 HSP Students

-Each seminar fulfills one of Carroll's Core curriculum requirements.
-A capstone seminar in the sixth semester concludes the program.
-Students also study a second language through the intermediate level, which can be fulfilled in a few different ways, including studying abroad.
-Each cohort stays together over the course of the six semesters, allowing the students to form scholarly communities and lasting friendships.
+Each seminar offers an alternative way to fulfill one of Carroll's Core curriculum requirements.
+The only additional class is a capstone seminar in the sixth semester that concludes the program.
+Students also study a second language through the intermediate level, a requirement that one fulfills in a few different ways, including studying abroad.
+Each cohort stays together over the six semesters, allowing the students to form scholarly communities and lasting friendships.

 Students studying together as they prepare for mid-term exams